Volume 1, Issue No. 9

 I can not move away from our history, especially the part where my grandfathers fought for and achieved independence, even if the invaders had exploited us for nearly 400 years and lived off the fat of our land and the fruits of our labor.
 That is one great heritage I never have in Canada.

-Canada is a vast community of immigrants, mostly from Europe, but even as the Philippines has a much bigger population, the country is still tightly-knit populace of relations where everyone is linked by blood, name, friendship, marriage.
+Canada is a vast community of immigrants, mostly from Europe, but even as the Philippines has a much bigger population, the country is still a tightly-knit populace of relations where everyone is linked by blood, name, friendship, marriage.
 In Canada, your name had to sound Anglicized and your skin white to find easy acceptance, or you're doomed to being a visible minority.

 If a Philippine law deems I have not lost my birthright as a Filipino despite becoming Canadian, who am I to refuse the warm welcoming embrace of the people I knew since birth?
 The Philippines remains my hearth and home.
 (Copyright 2019.
 All Rights Reserved).